mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # What about client-side prediction?

-Another technique people are familiar with is client-side prediction.
+Another concept most people are familiar with is client-side prediction.
 This technique is used by first person shooters like Counterstrike, Call of Duty, Titanfall and Overwatch.

-This technique works by treating the local player as separate from the rest of the world.
+It works by treating the local player as separate from the rest of the world.
 The local player is predicted forward with local inputs, including movement, shooting, reloading and item usage, so the player feels no latency on their actions, while the rest of the world is synchronized back from the server to the client and rendered as an interpolation between keyframes.

 They key benefit of client-side prediction is that the server remains authoritative over the simulation.
 To do this the server continuously sends corrections back to the client, in effect telling the client, at this time I think you were _here_ and doing _this_.
-But the client can't just apply these corrections because by the time they arrive they are _in the past_, so the client (invisibly) rolls back in time, applies the corrected state and replays local inputs to bring the corrected state back to present time.
+But the client can't just apply these corrections because by the time they arrive they are _in the past_, so the client (invisibly) rolls the local player back in time, applies the correction and replays local inputs to bring the corrected player state back to present time.

 These rollbacks happen all the time in first person shooters but you rarely notice, because your local player state and the corrected state almost always agree.
 When they don't, it's usually because you've experienced a patch of really bad network conditions and the server didn't receive all your inputs, or something happened on the server that can't be predicted from your inputs alone (another player shot you), or... because you were cheating :)